 CASP Bee Health and Pollination Module Questions 45.
-Hedgerows of flowering shrubs, such as coyote brush, were maintained along at least some edges of the farm or facility to provide alternative nutrition sources for managed and native pollinators and pest natural enemies.
-46. Vegetation was maintained on or adjacent to the farm or facility that provided pollen and nectar sources for pollinator bees before and/or after almond bloom (includes nutritional ground cover).
-Yes
+Hedgerows of flowering shrubs, such as coyote brush, were maintained along at least some edge farm or facility to provide alternative nutrition sources for managed and native pollinators and pest native enemies.
+46. Vegetation was maintained on or adjacent to the farm or facility that provided pollen and nectar spollinator bees before and/or after almond bloom (includes nutritional ground cover). sources for Yes